ibm-cloud-docs/EventStreams/enabling_monitoring.md

 This information describes how to set up a pair of {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
 Use cases include disaster recovery, backups, and geo-replication.
 {: shortdesc}

+Using mirroring with {{site.data.keyword.messagehub}} incurs an additional charge of $1.37 for each Mirroring capacity unit-hour.
+For more information, see [Multiple Enhancements for the Event Streams Enterprise Plan](https://www.ibm.com/cloud/blog/announcements/multiple-enhancements-for-the-event-streams-enterprise-plan).

 ## Step 1: setup
 {: #step1_setup}